-2015 Kia Sedona provides first-class lounge seats, more room
+2015 Kia Sedona provides top lounge seats, more room

 Kia's new, first-class lounge seats might just be the way to make a minivan more appealing.